Donja Dubrava, Međimurje County

 Donja Dubrava (Alsódomboru; Kajkavian: Dolnja Dobrava) is a village and municipality in Međimurje County, Croatia.

-Donja Dubrava is the only village within the municipality.
-According to the 2011 census, the village had 1,920 inhabitants, mostly Croats.
+History

+Donja Dubrava got its name from the word dubrava, which means forest.
+In the mid-18th century, the locals built the Church of St. Margaret on the site of the previous wooden one, but it was destroyed in the earthquakes of 1827 and 1880.
+The current church was completed in 1940 and is located in the very center of the village.
+The Ujlaki-Hirschler company, founded in 1828, contributed the most to the economic development of Donja Dubrava.
+At the end of the 19th century, there was a clinic, a pharmacy, a casino and a number of guild associations in Donja Dubrava.

+After the invasion of Yugoslavia by the Axis powers, Hungary occupied Međimurje, including Donja Dubrava.
+On April 2, 1945, Donja Dubrava was liberated from Hungarian occupation.

+Geography

 The village of Donja Dubrava is located on the shores of the Drava river, at the confluence of the outflow canal from the artificial Lake Dubrava into the natural flow of the Drava.
 Lake Dubrava, the largest artificial lake in Croatia, and the hydroelectric power plant it is used for are named after the village.
 The confluence of the Mura into the Drava is also very close to the village, just over 5 kilometers to the south-east.
 A road bridge connecting Međimurje with Podravina is just outside the village.

+Demographics

+According to the 2021 census, the Donja Dubrava municipality had a total population of 1,658.
+Donja Dubrava is the only village in the municipality.

+Administration

+The current mayor of Donja Dubrava is Damir Vidović (HSLS) and the Donja Dubrava Municipal Council consists of 9 seats.

+Culture

+There are 21 associations currently operating in Donja Dubrava: